 The best microphones right now

-Each of the microphones we’ve listed below will suit a certain use perfectly, whether that’s accurately recording the microscopic details of a vintage acoustic guitar or grand piano, or embellishing the sound of a great vocal performance.
-As such, it’s difficult to choose an overall ‘best in class’.
+Each of the microphones we’ve listed below will suit a certain use, whether that’s accurately recording the microscopic details of a vintage acoustic guitar or grand piano, or embellishing the sound of a great vocal performance.
+As such, it’s practically impossible to choose an overall ‘best in class’ mic.
 Instead, we’ve highlighted a couple of high performers for your consideration.

 The Aston Microphones Origin continues to impress.
 The depth of sound and quality of construction far exceeds the price tag, making it an easy one to recommend.
 Likewise, we love the clarity and accuracy of the AKG C636.

 Overall, however, the best microphone for recording is the one that achieves what you want it to achieve.
 Invest in something decent as soon as you can and you’ll reap the benefits of a higher quality recording microphone for years to come.

 How to buy the best microphones for your needs

 As with any piece of studio gear, the first question you need to ask yourself is, ‘How will I be using this?'
 This question is crucial for a number of reasons.
-Each of the models featured in our best microphones guide naturally has its own strengths and weaknesses.
+Each of the models featured in this best microphones guide naturally has its own strengths and weaknesses.
 Some work wonders for recording vocals, yet wouldn’t last five minutes on a sweaty stage.
 Others could survive a lot of wear and tear, but wouldn’t capture all of the nuances of a symphony orchestra.